-At the still point of the turning world... at the still point there the dance is... where past and future are gathered

-T S Eliot
+At the still point of the turning world... at the still point there the dance is... where past and future are gathered T S Eliot

-On the basis of a multi-facetted warm-up, there will be a selection of texts to choose from, explore and work on artistically; old treasures of literature as well as new language, ranging through dramatic verse and prose to direct speech.
-When does a text come alive?
+After warming up, we will work with a choice of short texts - verse, drama or prose - to explore, play with and bring to life.
 Can we befriend a text?
 How does it speak to you?
-What is the role of the sounds of the language, the way the words resound today, the syntax, the dynamic, the "geography" of the piece?
-Weather permitting, we will let the surroundings of the Altenberg cathedral, the river and hillside woods, the sky and the elements inspire our work.
+What role do the vowels and consonants, rhythm or rhyme play?
+How do the words resound today?
+How can the grammar and the "geography" of the piece support its dynamic and liveliness in presentation?
+Even in November! - the atmospheric surroundings of the Altenberg cathedral, the river and hillside woods, the sky and the elements can inspire our work.